 Window cleaning is straightforward once you get the hang of it.
 It’s another reason why starting a window cleaning business sounds like such great venture!

-We recommend prices below as guidelines, but don't forget that your own personal costs will vary depending on how many windows need washing and where they're located in relation to one another - so keep this information updated if possible by researching local prices online or speaking directly with customers.
+We recommend prices below as guidelines, but don't forget that your own costs will vary depending on how many windows need washing and where they're located in relation to one another.
+Be sure to consider your best window cleaning tools in your pricing.
+Keep this information updated if possible by researching local prices online or speaking directly with customers.